kawin048/CLOUD_TASK1-APPENGINE/README.md

 # App Deployment to AppEngine

 1. Install Google Cloud SDK
-  - After installlation complete and Run gcloud init to initialize the SDK and log in to your Google Cloud account.
+  - After installlation complete and run gcloud init to initialize the SDK and log in to your Google Cloud account.
 ```bash
 gcloud init
 ```
 2. create app.yaml for app engine deployment
-  - In the root of your project, create a file called app.yaml.
-This file is required by App Engine to know how to run your application.
+  - In the root of your project, create a file called app.yaml.This file specifies the runtime and entry point for App Engine.
 ```bash
 runtime: nodejs16
 entrypoint: server.js
 ```
 3. Set the Default Project and Region:
-  - In VS Code’s integrated terminal, set your Google Cloud project and region.
+  - In terminal, set your Google Cloud project and region.
 Replace PROJECT_ID and REGION with your actual project ID and preferred App Engine region.
 ```bash
 gcloud config set project PROJECT_ID
 gcloud app create --region=REGION